 - offering a different viewpoint than that expressed by the TPUSA members.
 Consequently, she decided to distribute copies of the PSL flyers reading "Shut Down Capitalism" that she obtained on November 25, leaving copies on several of the public tables available for student use throughout the area, near where the TPUSA members were set up.
-Her intention was that students sitting at or approaching the tables throughout the day would see the flyers and perhaps attend the December 16 PSL workshop in Chicago, or they would wish to learn more about the organization. - 66.
-On her way to class, Salazar also left copies of PSL flyers on tables in another concourse connecting JJC buildings, known as "The Bridge," which also has large gathering areas for students with couches, tables, and chairs. - 67.
-After her class ended at 12:15 p.m., Salazar again began distributing the PSL flyers in the large concourse area where the TPUSA members were still standing behind a table distributing information. - 68.
-As Salazar was distributing flyers, she noticed a member of the janitorial staff pointing at her.
+Her intention was that students sitting at or approaching the tables throughout the day would see the flyers and perhaps attend the December 16 PSL workshop in Chicago, or they would wish to learn more about the organization. - 61.
+On her way to class, Salazar also left copies of PSL flyers on tables in another concourse connecting JJC buildings, known as "The Bridge," which also has large gathering areas for students with couches, tables, and chairs. - 62.
+After her class ended, Salazar again began distributing the PSL flyers in the large concourse area where the TPUSA members were still standing behind a table distributing information. - 63.
+At approximately 11:31 a.m., as Salazar was distributing flyers, she noticed a member of the janitorial staff pointing at her.
 He approached and informed her that she was not permitted to hand out flyers without permission.
-He then yelled to a nearby JJC police officer and indicated to the officer that Salazar was the person responsible for distributing the PSL flyers.
+He then yelled to a nearby JJC Campus Police Department staff member, Defendant Debra Goff, and indicated to her that Salazar was the person responsible for distributing the PSL flyers.

-- 69. Defendant Jane Doe, a JJC police officer, approached Salazar with copies of the PSL flyers in her hand and asked Salazar if she had distributed them.
-Salazar confirmed that she had. - 70.
-Defendant Jane Doe asked Salazar if she knew she was not allowed to distribute the flyers.
-Salazar replied that she did not know that distributing flyers was prohibited. - 71.
-This exchange between Defendant Jane Doe and Salazar took place in close proximity to where the TPUSA members' table was still set up. - 72.
-Defendant Jane Doe told Salazar, to Salazar's recollection, that, given the "political climate of the country," she should not distribute "these type of flyers" because doing so "might start something on campus." - 73.
-Salazar gestured to the nearby TPUSA table and informed Defendant Jane Doe that she was simply distributing flyers to provide an alternative viewpoint to the message TPUSA was expressing. - 74.
-Defendant Jane Doe instructed Salazar to accompany her to the JJC Police Department's station in order for the police to question her about her flyers and write a report. - 75.
-Salazar did not believe that she had any choice but to accompany Defendant Jane Doe to the JJC Police Department's station. - 76.
-When they arrived at the police station, Defendant Jane Doe led Salazar into an interrogation room. - 77.
-Detained by uniformed police officers and confined to an interrogation room,

-Salazar felt nervous and worried, and she wondered whether she was going to be expelled from

-JJC or find herself in trouble simply for exercising her First Amendment rights.
+- 64. Defendant Goff approached Salazar with copies of the PSL flyers in her hand and asked Salazar if she had distributed them.
+Salazar confirmed that she had. - 65.
+Defendant Goff asked Salazar if she knew she was not allowed to distribute the flyers.
+Salazar replied that she did not know that distributing flyers was prohibited. - 66.
+This exchange between Defendant Goff and Salazar took place in close proximity to where the TPUSA members' table was still set up. - 67.
+Defendant Goff told Salazar, to Salazar's recollection, that, given the "political climate of the country," she should not distribute "these type of flyers" because doing so "might start something on campus." - 68.
+Salazar gestured to the nearby TPUSA table and informed Defendant Goff that she was simply distributing flyers to provide an alternative viewpoint to the message TPUSA was expressing. - 69.
+Defendant Goff instructed Salazar to accompany her to the JJC Campus Police Department's station in order for the police to question her about her flyers and write a report. - 70.
+Salazar did not believe that she had any choice but to accompany Defendant Goff to the JJC Campus Police Department's station. - 71.
+When they arrived at the police station, Defendant Goff led Salazar into an interrogation room. - 72.
+Detained by uniformed police officers and confined to an interrogation room, Salazar felt nervous and worried, and she wondered whether she was going to be expelled from JJC or find herself in trouble simply for exercising her First Amendment rights. - 73.
+Defendant Goff left the interrogation room and discussed the matter with three other individuals, including Defendants Cornelius and Rose, in Salazar's line of sight, for several minutes.
+The door to the interrogation room was left open throughout the Defendants' conversation.
+Salazar overheard the Defendants discussing her flyers and how they wanted to handle the situation.